CARVERS WOLVERHAMPTON HALF MARATHON,

 The Marathon was joined in the events programme by a Half Marathon and a Relay Challenge.
-Hugh Porter together with his wife Anita have been loyal supporters of the Marathon events almost since day one and with Hugh’s guidance and expertise the family cycle ride was introduced.
-This attracts many participants and the distance has been set at 20K.
-When his commitments allow, Hugh joins the many cyclists and their families.
-A mini marathon for the children was then introduced.
-This has continued to grow in numbers.
+Hugh Porter, together with his wife Anita have been loyal supporters of the Marathon events almost since day one and with Hugh’s guidance and expertise the family cycle ride was introduced.
+This attracts many participants and the distance was set at 20K.
+Hugh and Anita have become Managers of the Cycle Event and have re designed the 20k course course together with organising marshals on the day.
+After listening to feedback from competitors in the cycle ride it became apparent that some cyclists found the 20K too much of a challenge so the Course Manager suggested we introduce a 10K cycle event.
+This follows the 10K running route and enables everyone to take part.

-In 2013 the organisers decided to remove the “dwindling” relay challenge and replace it with a 10K race.
-An ever popular distance, this has grown and has kindly been sponsored by Marston’s Brewery and it was “appropriately” named the Banks’s 10K.
+In 2013 the organisers decided to introduce a 10K run.
+An ever popular distance, this has grown and is sponsored by Marston’s Brewery and it is “appropriately” named the Banks’s 10K.

 In 1999 once again St John Ambulance were chosen to benefit together with the Neonatal Unit and the Coronary Aftercare Support Group, both based at New Cross Hospital.